 As a result, they are very expensive and, due to the complex nature, are very costly when it comes to repairs.

 4. Continuously Variable Transmission

-From a driving standpoint, you won’t notice much of a different between a continuously variable transmission (CVT) and an automatic transmission.
+From a driving standpoint, you won’t notice much of a difference between a continuously variable transmission (CVT) and an automatic transmission.
 From a mechanical standpoint, the CVT uses a belt and pulley system, operated by the vehicle’s computer, instead of gears to create the perfect ratio for the driving conditions.

 This is beneficial because it gives the vehicle a much better fuel economy than any other transmission available.